 SOLID WASTEWATER - Heterogenic materials resulting from human activities, named litter, being organic, mainly green and animal wastes, and inorganic such as glass, paper, plastic, polymer, metal, etc., which may be partially reused, reutilized or remanufactured, generating, among other aspects, protection to public health and the economy of natural resources.
 Almost all solid wastes can be transported to landfills and represent a serious aesthetic, economic and, specially, sanitary problem, there is always the risk of polluting underground and superficial water resources.

-SPECIAL TAG ALONG STOCK INDEX (ITAG) - index calculated and disclosed by Bovespa, designed to measure the return of a theoretical portfolio composed of shares of companies which offer better conditions to minority shareholders, in case of control sale.
+SPECIAL TAG ALONG STOCK INDEX (ITAG) - index calculated and disclosed by B3, designed to measure the return of a theoretical portfolio composed of shares of companies which offer better conditions to minority shareholders, in case of control sale.
 The theoretical portfolio comprises all shares to which the company offers tag along above the legal requirements, and which has been traded in at least 30% of the floors of stock exchanges on the twelve months prior the portfolio’s creation.

 STATIC SEWAGE SYSTEM - Individualized sanitary sewage treatment system built to ensure the proper final disposal of wastewater, and that requires periodical sludge cleaning so it does not spoil the effluent quality.